Congress on track to blow past Dec. 16 funding deadline

 Hopes are dimming of Congress meeting a critical government funding deadline next month, as congressional negotiators struggle to cinch a bipartisan deal on spending during the tight lame-duck session.

-Just over two weeks separate Congress and a Dec.
-16 deadline to finalize new funding levels for fiscal year 2023, which began in October.
+Just more than two weeks separate Congress and a Dec.
+16 deadline to finalize new funding levels for fiscal 2023, which began in October.
 But appropriators are signaling more time is needed for talks as key disagreements over how to fund the government remain unresolved.

-Sen. Richard Shelby (R-Ala.), top Republican on the Senate Appropriations Committee, cast some doubt in remarks to reporters this week that Congress will have its work finished by the funding deadline.
+Sen. Richard Shelby (Ala.), top Republican on the Senate Appropriations Committee, cast some doubt in remarks to reporters this week that Congress will have its work finished by the funding deadline.

 “I don’t know if we’ll get it done by the 16th.
 The 16th is the date, I’d like to get it done.
 But we might be here to Christmas.
 You don’t know,” Shelby said on Monday.

-Speculation is rising in Washington over how long Congress plans to punt its funding deadline if it opts for another continuing resolution (CR) for the current fiscal year, and reports surfaced that the White House preparing for a one-year stop-gap funding bill.
+Speculation is rising in Washington over how long Congress plans to punt its funding deadline if it opts for another continuing resolution (CR) for the current fiscal year, and reports have surfaced that the White House preparing for a one-year stopgap funding bill.

-Sen. Chris Coons (D-Del.), chairman of the Senate Appropriations Subcommittee on State, Foreign Operations and Related Programs (SFOPS), told reporters that it “increasingly” looks like at least a week-long CR “may be necessary.”
+Sen. Chris Coons (D-Del.), chairman of the Senate Appropriations Subcommittee on State, Foreign Operations and Related Programs, told reporters that it “increasingly” looks like at least a weeklong CR “may be necessary.”

-Coons said that he and Sen. Lindsay Graham (S.C.), top Republican on the SFOPS subpanel, have “had a lot of conversations,” but added that a lack of an overall funding deal on toplines is slowing down work.
+Coons said that he and Sen. Lindsay Graham (S.C.), the top Republican on the subcommittee, have “had a lot of conversations,” but added that a lack of an overall funding deal on top lines is slowing work.

 Negotiators have also had trouble resolving multiple longstanding disagreements over issues like defense spending and various legislative riders.